Lynch08/numpy-random-investigation/README.md

  - Type jupyter lab on the command line and press enter
  - After a short wait jupyter notebook will open in your web browser (I would suggest Chrome).
  - Open the numpy.random.ipynb notebook in the browser and the notebook containing the code and comments that I wrote for this assignment will be displayed.
- - Before beginning I would suggest going to the Kernal option on the menu bar and if you want to run the notebook yourself choose "Restart Kernal and Clear Outputs".
-If you want the notebook to run automatically choose "Restart Kernal and Run All Cells"
+ - Before beginning I would suggest going to the Kernel option on the menu bar and if you want to run the notebook yourself choose "Restart Kernel and Clear Outputs".
+If you want the notebook to run automatically choose "Restart Kernel and Run All Cells"
  - If you want to run the code in any particular cell, click into the cell, hold down the shift key, press enter and the command will run and the output wil be displayed in the next cell.
  - To change between edit and read mode at any time press the ESC key.
  - When you have finished viewing the jupyter notebook close the web browser and return to the command line.
 Press Ctrl + C on the command line to kill the program.

 ### Dependancies

-I have a requirements.txt file that you can use to install all of the dependancies required to run the notebook in the exact same environment - however below are the main dependancies if you would like to do that manually.
+I have a requirements.txt file that you can use to install all of the dependencies required to run the notebook in the exact same environment - however below are the main dependencies if you would like to do that manually.
 After cloning the repository navigate to the folder using the command prompt and use the ```pip install``` command if you want to use the requirments.txt file.
 See this video for full instructions on how to install: https://www.youtube.com/watch?v=mBcmdcmZXJg

 **Required**
 - Download Python environment - I recommend ([Anaconda](https://www.anaconda.com/products/individual))
-    - Libraries to import within the python environment (all are linked to offical documentation)
+    - Libraries to import within the python environment (all are linked to official documentation)
         - [Numpy](https://numpy.org/doc/)
         - [Pandas](https://pandas.pydata.org/docs/)
         - [Scipy](https://scipy.github.io/devdocs/index.html)